SarahShahama/Image-Classification-Using-Wavelet-Transform-and-Machine-Learning/README.md

 Extend to multi-class celebrity classification.

-Explore applications in medical imaging and high-dimensional data, which connect with my research interests .
+Explore applications in medical imaging and high-dimensional data, which connect with my research interests.